 5) Add water to the mixture, return to high heat to bring to a boil.
 When boiling, add in star anise, cloves and black peppercorns.
 Let it boil for 2 minutes before adding dark soy sauce and pepper.
 Mix all ingredients well, before heat off.
 Transfer all ingredients together with broth to a slow cooker.
 Add in the blanched pork ribs, too.

 6) Set slow cooker to auto/ low shift.
 Let the prawn soup and ribs simmer in slow cooker for as long as desired, till you are ready to serve your dinner.

-7) About 10 minutes before serving, scope out and discard the shells, anchovies and any surface scum.
-Sprinkle salt, and stir well.
+7) About 10 minutes before serving, stir in salt.
+Scope out and discard the shells, anchovies and any surface scum.

 8) Thinly slice/ chop shallots, and fry in 2 tablespoon of oil over medium fire, until browned.
 Immediately remove from wok, and drain on kitchen towel. *Do not over-fry to allow standing time.
 Reserve for garnishing later.